Section 1: Behavioral Misconduct

 • Revocation of Admission and/or Degree – Admission to or a degree awarded from the College may be revoked for fraud, misrepresentation, or other violation of College standards in obtaining the degree, or for other serious violations committed by a student prior to graduation.

-The Conduct Officer/BIT may not impose College suspension, College expulsion, withholding degree, nor revocation of admission and/or degree upon a respondent, such sanctions may be recommended to the Executive Director of Student Services for final determination.
+The Conduct Officer shall not impose College suspension, College expulsion, withholding of a degree, revocation of admission and/or degree upon a respondent.
+Such sanctions will be recommended to the Executive Director of Student Services for final determination.

 • The respondent shall be notified in writing of this action at the time it is imposed.
-Notification will include the reasons for the interim suspension.
-The notice will include the place, date, and time (within 24 hours of the notification) of an appeal meeting at which the respondent may show why their continued presence on campus does not constitute a threat.
+Notification will include the reasons for the temporary suspension.
+The notice will include the place, date and time (within 24 hours of the notification) of an appeal meeting at which the respondent must show why their continued presence on campus does not constitute a threat.

-• During the interim suspension, the respondent will be denied access to the College (including classes) and all other College activities or privileges for which the respondent might otherwise be eligible.
-Any negative impact (including academic or financial) of interim suspension is the responsibility of the respondent.
+• During the temporary suspension, the respondent will be denied access to the College (including classes) and all other College activities or privileges for which the respondent might otherwise be eligible.
+Any negative impact (including academic or financial) of temporary suspension is the responsibility of the respondent.

-• The interim suspension does not replace the regular resolution process, which will proceed as outlined in this policy.
+• The temporary suspension does not replace the regular behavioral misconduct procedures which will proceed as outlined in this policy.

-The College may remove any student where the continued presence of the student on campus poses a threat to the safety or rights, welfare, or property of the individual, others, and/or the College.
+The College may immediately remove any student where the continued presence of the student on College premises poses a threat to the safety or rights, welfare or property of the individual, others and/or the College.

-Only sanctions of expulsion, revocation, or withholding of a degree for violation of Student Code of Conduct will be made part of the respondent’s permanent academic record, and all other sanctions will become part of the respondent’s disciplinary record.
-Upon graduation, the respondent’s disciplinary record may be expunged of disciplinary actions other than, College disciplinary suspension, expulsion, revocation, or withholding of a degree.
+Only sanctions of expulsion, revocation or withholding of a degree for violation of the Code will be made part of the respondent’s permanent academic record, and all other sanctions will become part of the respondent’s disciplinary record.
+Upon graduation, the respondent’s disciplinary record may be expunged of disciplinary actions other than College disciplinary suspension, expulsion, revocation or withholding of a degree.